Hardmath123/hardmath123.github.io/content/earley.md

 production rule, and a **marker** denoting how far we have parsed.
 This is represented with a dot `•` character placed after the last parsed token.

-Consider the parsing of ths string `()` with the grammar `E` above.
+Consider the parsing of this string `()` with the grammar `E` above.
 Column 0 of the table looks like:

     # COL 0
     1. E -> • "(" E ")"